 A Parker NITROSource generator, for example, offers a unique design and advanced energy-saving technology that requires less compressed air to generate more nitrogen.
 Substantially lower servicing costs, reduced downtime, and longer working life make it the most cost-efficient nitrogen supply available.
 Additional benefits include:

-- Increased profitability – significantly lower unit gas cost, more up-time, NITROSource also incorporates energy saving technology which matches demand to the application resulting in the user making further savings
+- Increased profitability – significantly lower unit gas cost, more up-time, NITROSource also incorporates energy-saving technology which matches demand to the application resulting in the user making further savings

 - Increased reliability – gas available on demand 24/7, only pay for gas produced

-- Sustainability – short pay back on investment, long service life, low energy use and reduced CO2 footprint
+- Sustainability – short payback on investment, long service life, low energy use and reduced CO2 footprint

-With Parker’s vast industrial application knowledge gleaned over almost 30 years of designing and manufacturing gas generation systems, we are ideally suited to be able to help any customer to convert from delivered gas options to producing their own gas on demand.
+With Parker’s vast industrial application knowledge gleaned over almost 30 years of designing and manufacturing gas generation systems, we are ideally suited to be able to help any customer to convert from delivered gas options to produce their own gas on demand.